aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/_index.md

 - /java/utilize-aspose-words-in-other-programming-languages/
 ---

 Aspose.Words is a class library that enables your applications to perform a great range of document processing tasks.
-Aspose.Words is available as three distinct products for .NET, Java, and C++.
-But in addition to building .NET, Java, and C++ applications, it is possible and often makes a great sense to use Aspose.Words when building applications for other platforms.
+Aspose.Words is available as four distinct products for .NET, Java, C++, and Python.
+But in addition to building .NET, Java, C++, and Python applications, it is possible and often makes a great sense to use Aspose.Words when building applications for other platforms.

 This section provides information on using Aspose.Words for Java in some platforms.
+If you follow the principles outlined in this section, you will be able to employ many of the features of Aspose.Words in your projects.